kiyanfnaflover-ui/ddlc-persian-Language/README.md

 # ❤️ Contributing

-Pull Requests, Issues and Suggestions are always welcome.
+Pull requests, issues, and suggestions are always welcome.

-If you'd like to improve the project, feel free to fork it and submit a pull request.

 ---

 # ⭐ Support

-If you enjoy this project, don't forget to leave a ⭐ on GitHub!
+If you enjoy this project, please consider leaving a ⭐ on GitHub!

-It helps the project grow and reach more DDLC fans.

 ---